cmrazek/DkTools/README.md

 - Code analysis on switch statements with enums no longer consider the code branch 'covered' if all enum options are present (but no default).
 There could be an invalid value in the variable.
 - Fixed incorrect code analysis highlighting on ternary statements.
 - Implemented new navigation bar above code editor.
 The standard bar disappears in recent versions of VS.
+- Added support for 'distinct' and 'top' keywords in select statements.

 **Version 1.6.7 Changes:**
 - Fixed problem with code analysis warnings when calling widthof() with an uninitialized variable.